bluebird75/winpdb/README.rst

 Website: https://github.com/bluebird75/winpdb

-**This version is under development, it is alpha quality.
+**This version of Winpdb is for Python 3 only.
+It is under development.
 Use it at your own risks !**

+A stable version of Winpdb for Python 2 is available on PyPi: https://pypi.org/project/winpdb-reborn/1.5.0/

 Description
 ===========